apache/incubator-brooklyn/docs/guide/java/policies.md

 TODO Requires Content
 -->

-e.g. one policy which takes a sensor and emits a different, enriched sensor, and a second policy which responds to the enriched sensor of the first 	(e.g. a policy detects a process is maxed out and emits a TOO_HOT sensor; a second policy responds to this by scaling up the VM where it is running, requesting more CPU)
+e.g. one policy which takes a sensor and emits a different, enriched sensor, and a second policy which responds to the enriched sensor of the first (e.g. a policy detects a process is maxed out and emits a TOO_HOT sensor; a second policy responds to this by scaling up the VM where it is running, requesting more CPU).

-#### Where a policy cannot resolve a situation at an entity, the issue should be escalated to a manager with a compatible policy.
+#### Where a policy cannot resolve a situation at an entity, the issue should be escalated to a manager with a compatible policy

 Typically escalation will go to the entity parent, and then cascade up. e.g. if the earlier VM CPU cannot be increased, the TOO_HOT event may go to the parent, a cluster entity, which attempts to balance.
 If the cluster cannot balance, then to another policy which attempts to scale out the cluster, and should the cluster be unable to scale, to a third policy which emits TOO_HOT for the cluster.

 #### Management escalation should be carefully designed so that policies are not incompatible